paldepind/flyd/README.md

 };
 ```

-Our reduce function takes a stream, a reducer function and in initial
+Our reduce function takes a reducer function, in initial value and a stream.
-value.
-Every time the original stream emit a value we pass it to the
+Every time the original stream emit a value we pass it to the reducer along
-reducer along with the accumulator.
+with the accumulator.

 Flyd includes a reduce function as part of its core.